Metatavu/wordpress-lyyti/README.md

 ## Customization

-You can customize how event list renders events.

-### Example

-This is an example of simple customization for events.

-**lyyti/events.php**
+By default plugin renders very basic event list but you can customize the how the list is rendered by adding lyyti/events.php into you theme.

+For example adding following contents into your theme's lyyti/events.php -file, plugin would render only name and enrolment link for all listed events:

     <?php
       function getLocalizedLyytiProperty($property, $locales) {